laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1778

-Passport's JSON API has been deprecated in favor of new Jetstream OAuth features.
-If you wish, you may continue using deprecated JSON API by setting `Passport::$registersJsonApiRoutes` to `true` within the `boot` method of your application's `App\Providers\AppServiceProvider` class:
+Passport's JSON API has been deprecated, as it falls outside the core purpose of Passport as an OAuth2 server implementation.
+If you wish, you may copy these routes and controllers to your application or continue using deprecated JSON API by setting `Passport::$registersJsonApiRoutes` to `true` within the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     public function boot(): void
     {